derekTurner/Javascript-Games_Fund-23/Block_3/section_1d_deno/denoEnv.md

 You may have noted that the dockerfile made vscode the owner of the deno file folder.
 This ownership has to be extended to the working project folder, which we set up as babylonJSdeno.

 > vscode ➜ /deno $ cd ..

-vscode ➜ / $ sudo chown -R vscode /workspaces/babylonJSdeno
+> vscode ➜ / $ sudo chown -R vscode /workspaces/babylonJSdeno

+## Install Vite

 Now vite can be installed with